BrandonMFong/xPro/Sources/ReadMe.md

 ## Functions
 CamelCased names
+Boolean Types: 'Is{Function}'

 ## Variables
 camelCased names
+Boolean names: 'is{Variable Name}'

 ## Directory names in Tools folder
 The directory must be all lowercased

-## Headers
+## define Heders
 Use #ifdef

 ## Global Variables
 append variable with g, i.e. int gMyVar;

-## Macros order
-includes
-namespaces
-define
-typedef
-includes for personal file

 ## Code
 Define and/or initialize all variables at the beginning of the function

 ## Classes
-User getters and setters
+Use getters and setters

-public, protected and private sections should be in said order members are always private
+public, protected and private sections should be in said order

+members are always private and start with '_'

 Class names should start with x, i.e. xClassName

 Only inherity from one other class

 ## Return types